Jet Lag (song)

 "Jet Lag" is a song by Canadian rock band Simple Plan.
 It was released on April 25, 2011, as the second single from their fourth studio album Get Your Heart On!.
 Coeur de Pirate co-wrote the song with Simple Plan and a demo was recorded with her voice.

-Four official versions exist, one featuring British singer Natasha Bedingfield providing guest vocals in English, another one featuring French-Canadian singer Marie-Mai, providing guest vocals in French; a version in Chinese featuring Chinese pop singer Kelly Cha, and an Indonesian version featuring Kotak lead vocalist Tantri Syalindri.
+Four official versions exist, one featuring British singer Natasha Bedingfield providing guest vocals in English, one entirely in French featuring French-Canadian singer Marie-Mai providing guest vocals; a version with the guest vocals in Chinese featuring Chinese pop singer Kelly Cha, and another version in English featuring Kotak lead vocalist Tantri Syalindri.

 Critical reception

 In a review in the Entertainment Weekly magazine, the song received a "B+" rating.
 The review commented that the song is a "surprisingly lovely pop-punk pounder about intercontinental relationships."
 Joe DeAndrea from AbsolutePunk said that "Jet Lag is Simple Plan's first big single in a long time, almost in vein of No Pads' "I'd Do Anything."
 Not as rocking, but packs the same similar punch."
 Davey Boy from Sputnikmusic was also positive, saying that "English pop songstress Natasha Bedingfield fares best with the call and response vocals of 'Jet Lag' making for an effective radio pop-rocker that plies the oft-used theme of long-distance relationships."